My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Chances are, you’ve been on a long flight and are jet-lagged.

-If you need a nap, I don’t blame ya.
+If you need a nap at the hotel after arriving from the Charles De Gaulle Airport, I don’t blame ya.

 I usually am pretty gung-ho about staying up until a normal early bedtime in my new time zone, but when Harrison and I arrive in Paris, we were bone-tired!

-We arrived right around noon and went out for lunch to pass some time before our AirBNB check in time.
+We arrived right around 11 am and went out for lunch to pass some time before our check-in time at our hotel, Maison Mère.

-Once we arrived at our AirBNB, we almost immediately took a nap- that accidentally lasted a few hours.
+Once we checked in, I pretty much immediately took a nap- that accidentally lasted a couple of hours.

-We used the rest of the day to groggily explore the area around us and eat some incredible Korean food from the place under our AirBNB.
+We used the rest of the day to groggily explore the area around us, get our negative antigen tests for our Pass Sanitaires, and eat some yummy Thai food near our hotel.

 Now the “real” Paris itinerary starts!